fastlane/docs/docs/advanced.md

 # Lane Properties

 It can be useful to dynamically access properties of the current lane.
-These are available in `lane_context`
+These are available in `lane_context`:

 ```ruby
 lane_context[SharedValues::PLATFORM_NAME]        # Platform name, e.g. `ios`, `android` or empty (for root level lanes)